nsmryan/rrl/README.md

 This feels like it gives me a lot more control then Rust's temptation to use the global allocator, or C's constant cliff of whether I really need to allocate or just keep fixed size buffers.

+Ran into some compiler bugs when testing.
+Also the fact that numeric literals have a comptime_int type results in some verbosity, although its not such a big deal.

+Iterator is much simpler and smaller.
+There is weirdness to it, like the whole generics-are-functions thing, but its not nearly as baroque as Rust as it does not use lifetime parameters.

+My Zig ended up being more lines for Comp because of all the unit tests.
+Without them it was a little smaller.